captainmeta4/SEO_Killer/README.md

 ##Can I see the blacklist?

 Yes.
 The global blacklist is public information.
 It can be seen [here](http://reddit.com/r/seo_killer/wiki/ban_list).
 That wiki page is automatically updated whenever the blacklist is changed.

+##How do I submit a SEO-spammy domain to get it blacklisted?

+Submit a post to http://reddit.com/r/SEO_Killer